QuantumV2/HardoweenDecomp/README.md

 I hope you have fun using this!
 Please credit QuantumV if used.

-# THIS PROJECT IS DEAD UNTIL GAMEMAKER FIXES THE ISSUE OF NOT BEING ABLE TO LOAD IT
+# THIS PROJECT IS DEAD UNTIL GAMEMAKER FIXES THE ISSUE OF NOT BEING ABLE TO LOAD IT, FOR A WORKING DECOMP, PLEASE CHECK OUT https://github.com/QuantumV2/BeachAndForestDecomp

 ![image](https://github.com/QuantumV2/HardoweenDecomp/assets/83087109/f58edf41-9119-4dc5-8894-17996890824d)